Tasting Memories

 My parents stand in El Rincon Cibaeño.
 We were expecting our newest addition to our family, my baby brother Antony.

-My father always carried a notebook and phone close to him in case something came up at the restaurant.
-He performed an endless list of tasks, one involving the butchering of meat.
-He was very knowledgeable in types of meats and their particular cuts.
+I remember my father never missed having his notebook and phone close in case something came up at the restaurant.
+He performed an endless list of tasks, one involving butchering the meat.
+He was very knowledgeable about the quality of meats and their particular cuts.
 Whenever the meat bandsaw would turn on, he would have me stand at a distance.
-Fibers of meat and bone spraying from the blade.
-I was both curious and scared of this machine.
+I remember he would slow down the speed of the blade for some cuts of meat and speed it up for the harder cuts.
+The fibers of meat and bone spraying from the blade made me both curious and scared of the power behind the meat bandsaw.

 The restaurant was the first time I was in the kitchen helping with minor tasks come time to prep.
-I joined my father on his gathering of ingredients in markets and purveyors.
-It was the only time I got to spend time with him, I look back into these memories with so much joy.
+I joined my father in his gathering of ingredients in the markets and purveyors.
+He had a built-in sense when it came to picking good produce.
+It was the only time I got to spend time with him, a memory I look back to with so much joy.

 My father butchering meat on the meat bandsaw

 Our first stop was to the Jetro.
-My father would let me choose anything I had wanted for the house.
-I remember standing in the long aisle, wide eyes taking in all the rows of snacks.
-We couldn’t leave without two 3 gallon ice cream tubs with three flavors to choose from; vanilla, oreo cookies, and strawberry.
-One tub for the restaurant and another for home.
-I particularly remember the boxes of Snapple bottles we would get for the restaurant.
-I was always drawn by the glass bottles, their various colors and the snippets of facts inside each cap.
+My father would let me choose anything I wanted to bring to the house.
+I remember the isle of snacks, wide eyes taking in all the big boxes that most deli owners used to pile onto their carts.
+On each trip we couldn’t leave behind two 3-gallon ice cream tubs with three flavors to choose from; vanilla, oreo cookies, and strawberry.
+One tub went to the restaurant and the other to our home.
+I particularly remember the clinking sounds of the boxes of peach tea and kiwi strawberry Snapple bottles we would get for the restaurant.
+I was always drawn by the glass bottles, colors, flavors, and the snippets of facts inside each cap.

 My father writes on his notebook.
 The restaurant tables are dressed in cloths, on top a base of flowers, all touches of my mother.

-After el Jetro we would then go to different purveyors to source specific ingredients.
-This meant multiple tastings, sometimes my father would buy extra for us to snack on our way to the next destination.
-I mostly remember the fruits and peanuts.
-My father grew up in a family of farmers in La Vega, Dominican Republic.
-He cultivated various kinds of vegetables and fruits on my grandparents' land.
-I remember the cacao tree that grew in our backyard, I always thought it was filled with rich chocolate.
-Many times I considered biting into one.
-My father had a built in sense when it came to picking good produce.
+After el Jetro we would go to the different purveyors to source specific ingredients that had better market prices.
+This meant multiple tastings, sometimes my father would buy extra for us to snack on our way to the next stop.
+I would watch my father inspect each produce and hear the indicators of what was good, bad, ripe, and just right.
+I didn’t know then that my father cultivated various kinds of vegetables and fruits on my grandparents' land in La Vega, Dominican Republic.
+As a child visiting I remember the cacao tree that grew on the farm.
+I always thought it was filled with rich chocolate, many times I considered biting into one.

 On the drive back to the restaurant, a roadside vendor sold a variety of peanuts; roasted without its shells /roasted in its shells/ raw without its shell / raw with its shell.
-I always chose the salted roasted lime flavored peanuts, my father preferred the roasted shelled peanuts.
-The man would package them in black plastic bags.
-My father would buy two bags for us to share and bring back home to our family.
-They were the most delicious peanuts I’ve had ‘till this day.
+I always chose the roasted lime flavored peanuts, my father preferred the roasted shelled peanuts.
+We would get them packaged in black plastic bags to go.
+It was the most delicious peanuts I’ve had ‘till this day, perhaps because I was eating them next to my father.

 My brother Antony, my sister Soribel, my father and I at the restaurant just a year after landing in America.
 My mother captures this picture, our family finally reunited

-The restaurant was my first home coming to America in 2005.
+El Rincon Cibaeño was my first home coming to America in 2005.
 I was happy to be with my father for the first time, as a family in a restaurant each one of us had part in.
-Seeing the customers and regulars enjoy a taste of home by the food my father cooked with so much care and love, made me really proud of El Rincon Cibaeño.
+Seeing the customers and regulars enjoy a taste of home by the food my father cooked with so much care and love, made me really proud of the home my family made out of the restaurant.
 It is where my love for food was born.

 Sancocho in the Pot

-This pot can feed over 10 people.
-El sancocho releases its aromas.
+Since I can remember, this pot has been in the center of many family gatherings.
+It can feed over the 10 people.
+El sancocho tentalizes by releases its warm aromas.

 My favorite kinds of meals are made in one pot.
-Un sancocho/stew.
-Over un fogon de leña/firewood, en el campo just before dusk.
+Un sancocho stew.
+Over un fogon de leña firepit using firewood, en el campo just before dusk.
 Mosquitos give space to the sancochos live fire.
 Crackles and sparks, wood fire warming the air.
-Stir el sancocho and you’ll find yuca/cassava, yame blanca y amarilla/ white and yellow yam, yautia/ malanga, auyama/squash, plantains and meats, in harmonious dance to the sounds of a bubbling rich broth.
+Stir el sancocho and you’ll find yuca cassava, yame blanca y amarilla white and yellow yam, yautia malanga, auyama squash, platanos y carne plantains and meats, in harmonious dance to the sounds of a bubbling rich broth.
 It feeds the sensations, giving color to formless essences of aromas traveling near and far.
-Laughter and chatter surrounding the pot, earth felt underneath naked feet.
-One spoonful taste and various shades of colors inside glow, reaching the intimate parts of the soul.
-Mouths chewing to the beat of el sancocho on the pot.
+Laughter and chatter surrounding the pot, the earth felt underneath my naked feet.
+One spoonful taste and various shades of colors inside glow, reaching the intimate parts of my soul.
+An orchestra of mouths chewing to the beat of el sancocho in the pot.

 El Sancocho de Mis Abuelos